kaspernyhus/audio-glitch-detector/README.md

 # Detect discontinuities in sine wave
-Detect discontinuity by looking at the first derivative.
+Detect discontinuity in audio signals by looking at the first derivative.
 Only works for sine wave signals.

+## Modes
+- file
+- stream

+File mode can analyze .wav files
+Stream will open a portAudio device that can be used for realtime analysis

 ## Setup
 OPTIONAL: make a python virtual environment and activate it